DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 3. Reference electrode is placed on the vertex of the scalp
 4. Electrode E17 is placed on the nasion

-Please refer to the [Official EEG Acquisition Manual](https://docs.google.com/document/d/1tjrFJzntHOqJOrq-SRGy2Z0LOj56MFsZ2ZocgrUogSs/edit?usp=sharing) for additional information about capping requirements.
+Please refer to the [HBCD EEG Acquisition Protocol](https://zenodo.org/records/14795030) for additional information about capping requirements.

 ## EEG Task Details
 <p>